chrisdchristo/capsule-maven-plugin-demo/README.md

 See more at [capsule](https://github.com/puniverse/capsule) and [capsule-maven-plugin](https://github.com/christokios/capsule-maven-plugin).

 #### Building from source
-Clone the project and run a `maven clean install`:
+Clone the project and run a maven install:

 ```
 git clone https://github.com/christokios/capsule-maven-plugin-demo.git